juhp/fbrnch/README.md

 (similar to `fedpkg import`).
 Without any arguments it will offer to import any approved package reviews one by one.
-The imported package is then built in Koji Rawhide.
+The imported package is then built in Koji Rawhide, and the package review updated.

 #### Request branches
 Finally you can request branches with